 The energy markets are also popular among commodity traders.
 The advent of renewable energy has generated added interest for commodities such as national gas, heating oil and gasoline.
-As with the oil markets, world events and politics can have an impact on the energy markets, so it’s wise to keep an eye on news and economic releases.
+As with the oil markets, world events and politics can have an impact on the energy markets, so it is wise to keep an eye on news and economic releases when trading energy.

 A commodity spread strategy involves taking opposite positions within the same or similar markets.
 This is a slightly lower-risk strategy than using futures contracts, as spreads experience less market fluctuations than a futures contract that is set to expire within a matter of weeks or months.
 A trader may use commodity spread trading in the hope that the difference between the spread becomes more positive in the long-term, as the long side of the spread will rise in value in comparison with the short side.

 Like other commodity trading strategies, commodity spread trading can be affected by seasonality and other external factors.
 Therefore, traders can take advantage of a bull spread when trading high in the peak season for a particular commodity.
 In the same way, the trader can use a bear spread when prices are falling at the lowest peak of the year.

 To start trading within the commodity market, you first need to decide whether you would like to spread bet or trade CFDs.
 These are the primary methods of trading commodities that you should familiarise yourself with.
 Then, you can open a trading account by following the steps below.